sergueik/springboot_study/basic-graphviz-server/README.md

 With the .dot sources and rendered images provided for reference, the diagrammatic approach allows quick comprehension of otherwise dense procedural logic.

+### NOTE

+* The curl exit status code `22`, also known as `CURLE_HTTP_RETURNED_ERROR`, indicates that the requested URL was not found or returned an HTTP error code of `400` or greater.
+This status code only appears if you use the --fail (-f) command-line option.
+* The curl error `28` is `CURLE_OPERATION_TIMEDOUT`, means that the server failed to respond to the curl request within the specified time limit.
+The operation timed out, and no data was received.

 ### See Also

   * [Graphviz gallery](https://graphviz.org/gallery/)